-The basics of how to switch it on, take a photo and adjust the viewer are given and then how to connect to the wifi or phone hots spot.
+The basics of how to switch it on, take a photo and adjust the viewer are given and then how to connect to the wifi or phone hots spots.
 Straightaway I’m saying ‘Ok Glass’, Get directions to’ and then the location of my next meeting at near Bank Tube station.
 Directions by car, walking or public transport are presented and then as instructed by Dea I walk towards the door and further directions are given.

 GG can be controlled via Voice, Touch, Tilting the head and Blinking.
 I tried the first three, with Voice being a winner.
-It’s far better than voice recognition on a phone and it has, since my appointment, become more accustomed to my voice than the higher pitched voices in our offices.
+It’s far better than voice recognition on a phone and it has, since my appointment, become more accustomed to my voice than the higher-pitched voices in our offices.
 Images and film are easy to take and can be shared with once synched with your contacts.
-Translations are a useful feature, having taken a photo of German road sign it translates the German into English.
+Translations are a useful feature, having taken a photo of German road sign it translates German into English.

 So I was becoming impressed with the GGs until I hear the price of £1,000.
 The GGs are by Google’s admission a beta version as part of the Google Explore Programmer and they are collating masses of user data to enhance the next iteration.
 Very clever of Google to get a live data set to pay to be in their experiment.
 Having got over the price I clarified the returns policy and decided to purchase a pair to share with the team and clients.